p0deje/Maccy/README.md

 Maccy is a lightweight clipboard manager for macOS.
 It keeps the history of what you copy and lets you quickly navigate, search, and use previous clipboard contents.

+Maccy works on macOS Mojave 10.14 or higher.

 <!-- vim-markdown-toc GFM -->